tranthuyquynh122-cyber/Healthcare-Operations-Performance-Dashboard/README.md

 **Insight**

-This pattern suggests that the hospital's revenue growth is currently driven primarily by **increasing patient volume rather than higher-value treatments or procedures**.
-In other words, the hospital may be serving more patients, but the **average value generated per visit is not increasing at the same pace**.
+This suggests that hospital revenue growth is driven mainly by increasing patient volume rather than higher-value treatments.

 Additionally, the strong revenue contribution from only a few departments indicates a **concentration of financial performance in specific specialties**.
 While this may reflect strong clinical demand in these areas, it also suggests that other departments may be **underutilized or not generating comparable revenue streams**.